Come Follow Me - New Testament

-Certainly they must have been taught to love the Lord and instilled with
+- Certainly they must have been taught to love the Lord and instilled

-Most at that time were seeking a Messiah who would be a great
+- Most at that time were seeking a Messiah who would be a great

 political/military leader.
-These men had open hearts and minds which the Spirit could touch.
+These men had open hearts and minds which the

-they have when touched by the Spirit.
+when touched by the Spirit.
 I suppose it was not easy to turn away

 from their old life.
-This change indicates that they were great
+This change indicates that they were spiritual

 and follow the Lord.
 Not even all the believers are willing to make this